ephraimduncan/awesome-developer-dictionary/README.md

 - **FTP (File Transfer Protocol)**: Method of exchanging files from one computer to another.
 This is also how websites are uploaded to the Internet.
 - **function**: a block of organized, reusable code that is used to perform a single, related action.
 - **functional programming**: a programming paradigm that builds software by composing pure functions and avoiding shared state, mutable data, and side-effects.
+- **full-stack**: Full-stack developers work across all three layers: the frontend, the backend, and the database layer.
+Because of the sheer depth of their knowledge across the entire tech stack, this kind of developer tends to have years of industry experience and gets paid well for it.

 ## G